J0K3R-Joel/BotBall_Library/README.md

 - You need to make sure that if the values of the motor position gets positive, then the motors have to make the robot move forward.
 All `driveR` functions are expecting, that his works and is the case

+- `driveR` is very dependant on the right placement of the sensors, which you can find in [./doc/Standard_Construction.md](./doc/Standard_Construction.md).
+Make sure everything is positioned correctly!

+- Check out [./doc/Sensors.md](./doc/Sensors.md) for all sensor description

 ----

 ## License